mariefeliciabeclin/mariefeliciabeclin.github.io/_pages/about.md

 Marie-Félicia Beclin
 ======

 I am currently a postdoctorant researcher at the Team EPIDERM in Université Paris-Est Créteil.
+I am supervised by [Pr Tat Thang Vo](https://tatthangvo.com).

 Previously I was ATER at Université de Montpellier.
-I worked with Julie Josse in
+I worked with [Dr. Julie Josse](http://juliejosse.com/) and Pr Jean-Baptiste Woillard on Superlearner for Synthetic Data Generation.

 Previously  I was a PhD student at [Université de Montpellier](https://www.umontpellier.fr/formation) within the [Desbrest Institute of Epidemiology and Public Health](https://idesp.umontpellier.fr/), and I am also a member of the team [PreMeDICaL](https://team.inria.fr/premedical/) at Inria.
 I am supervised by [Nicolas Molinari](http://n.molinari.free.fr/) and [Pierre Lafaye de Micheaux](https://web.maths.unsw.edu.au/~lafaye/).